gabriel-smc/automatic-webhook-deploy/README.md

 On the Bitbucket website navigate to your repository's _Administration > Webhooks_ screen and add a new webhook, pointed to `http://<domain>/<path>/bitbucet-hook.php`.

-For more detailed information see the [original page](http://jonathannicol.com/blog/2013/11/19/automated-git-deployments-from-bitbucket/), look config file and source code or simply ask me.
+For more detailed information see the [original Jonathan's page](http://jonathannicol.com/blog/2013/11/19/automated-git-deployments-from-bitbucket/), look config file and source code or simply ask me.